thejsway/thejsway/manuscript/chapter08.md

 Looking for particular values inside a string is a common task.

-The `indexOf()` takes as a parameter the searched-for value.
+The `indexOf()` method takes as a parameter the searched-for value.
 If that value is found inside the string, it returns the index of the first occurrence of the value.
 Otherwise, it returns -1.

 ```js
 const song = "Honky Tonk Women";